mcmullarkey/mcmullarkey/README.md

 ## About 👋

-I translate rigorous data science into value for humans.
-Right now I do that as a senior data scientist at a tech startup.
+I translate data into value for humans.
+Right now I do that as a machine learning engineer at a sports analytics startup.
 Before that I did data science focused on digital mental health products and completed a PhD in clinical psychology.

 - 🔭 I’m currently working on ML Engineering and improving model performance